-[77] The Applicant alleges that the following indicate a reasonable apprehension of bias: (1) that the Commission's lead counsel, Me Roy, was the Secretary to the Prime Minister of Canada, the Right Honourable Brian Mulroney, from 1984 to 1988 and is now a partner of Mr. Mulroney and Me Sally Gomery, the Commissioner's daughter, at the law firm of Ogilvy Renault LLP; (2) the public statements made by Mr. François Perreault, the Commission's spokesperson; and (3) the public statements made by the Commissioner during the Phase I hearings and after the release of the Phase I Report and the Commissioner's preoccupation with media coverage.
+[75] The Applicant alleges that the following indicate a reasonable apprehension of bias: (1) the public statements made in the course of the interviews granted by Commissioner Gomery in December 2004, before all the evidence had been submitted and all the witnesses had testified; (2) the August 2007 interview in which the Commissioner confirmed that some of the December 2004 comments were a mistake; (3) the August 2007 newspaper articles in which the Commissioner was quoted as stating that the Commission was "an amazing spectacle" and that he "had the best seat in the house for the best show in town"; (4) the public statements made by Mr. François Perreault, the Commission's spokesperson, and more generally, the role played by Mr. Perreault in ensuring media attention on the Commission; (5) Commissioner Gomery's declaration to Mr. Alex Himelfarb, then Clerk of the Privy Council, revealing his preoccupation with media coverage; and (6) that the Commission's lead counsel, Me Roy, was the Secretary to the Prime Minister of Canada, the Right Honourable Brian Mulroney, from 1984 to 1988 and is now a partner of Mr. Mulroney and Me Sally Gomery, the Commissioner's daughter, at the law firm of Ogilvy Renault LLP.
 I have already determined that the documents evidencing the relationship between the Commissioner's lead counsel and Mr. Mulroney and Me Gomery are not relevant.
 Thus, I need not consider this ground in my analysis on this part.

-[78] The Applicant submits that the Commissioner's comments, on the record, to the media, and after the Inquiry had concluded establish a reasonable apprehension of bias.
-He further argues that Commissioner Gomery was seduced by the media and the limelight to such an extent that the judicial instinct for fairness, objectivity and restraint which the Applicant was entitled to expect of him gave way to a preoccupation on his part with focussing media (and public) attention upon himself, a course of conduct which preordained unfavourable findings about the Applicant in the Report.

-[79] The Attorney General argues that the Court, in assessing the allegations of a reasonable apprehension of bias, must be cautious not to confound the Commissioner's personality with his state of mind.
-He suggests that the Commissioner was a "much speaking judge" and acknowledges that some of the comments made by the Commissioner were inappropriate, but maintains that these comments do not establish that the Commissioner would decide on something other than the evidence or, in the alternative, that there is a reasonable apprehension of bias toward the Applicant.
+- [76] The Applicant submits that the Commissioner's comments, on the record, to the media, and after the Inquiry had concluded establish a reasonable apprehension of bias.
+He further argues that Commissioner Gomery was seduced by the media and the limelight to such an extent that the judicial instinct for fairness, objectivity and restraint which the Applicant was entitled to expect of him gave way to a preoccupation on his part with focussing media (and public) attention upon himself, a course of conduct which preordained unfavourable findings about the Applicant in the Report. - [77] The Attorney General argues that the Court, in assessing the allegations of a reasonable apprehension of bias, must be cautious not to confound the Commissioner's personality with his state of mind.
+He suggests that the Commissioner was outspoken and transparent, and even though the Commissioner himself acknowledged that some of his comments were a mistake, the Attorney General maintains that these comments do not establish that the Commissioner would decide on something other than the evidence or, in the alternative, that there is a reasonable apprehension of bias toward the Applicant.